Efficient Ensemble for Multimodal Punctuation Restoration using Time-Delay Neural Network: Conclusion

 Additionally, we studied the effect of different weights assigned to members of the ensemble.
 We found that a slightly stronger weighting of BERT against the multimodal TDNN optimized performance by emphasizing language rules associated with punctuation.

-In future works, the effectiveness of jointly training ensemble weights and the TDNN may be examined, which could allow the learning of an optimal ensemble.
+In future works, the effectiveness of jointly training ensemble weights and the TDNN may be examined, as a current limitation is the rather simplistic, linear-weighted ensembling method.
 Jointly training with the text and audio encoders may also be considered, but this procedure should not inhibit the encoders' generalizability for purposes other than punctuation restoration.
 Finally, we would like to explore the applicability of EfficientPunct in more languages and a similar framework for other post-processing tasks of speech recognition.